What to Cook When the Grocery Stores are Out of… Almost Everything.

 Well, actually it’s my weeknight Instant Pot version of Grandma’s Spinach & Meatballs.

 Family Recipes!
-It’s Time for Granny’s Cripsy and Easy Tuna Cakes!
+It’s Time for Granny’s Cripsy and Easy Four Ingredient Tuna Cakes!

-Many of my recipes are inspired by meals I remember having at my grandmother’s house, that my Mom made or recipes that have been handed down from generation to generation through my husband’s family.
+Many old family recipes have inspired me to create new versions.
 I’m excited to bring you a new page and category called “Family Recipes.”
 You’ll find recipes like these easy, crispy four-ingredient tuna cakes, inspired by childhood memories, or family favorites, old and new!

 Salmon Sunday on FoodieBook Friday?!
 Yes, I highly recommend this Sweet Spicy Sriracha Salmon Glaze!